 The Board is satisfied that its delegation of authority contributes to role clarity and the effective exercise of authority and responsibilities.

 The Management Board is a subcommittee of the Board that is mainly responsible for determining policies, monitoring and managing existing investments, identifying and recommending new investment opportunities and executing the decisions and strategy approved by the Board.
 The Management Board’s mandate is available here.
-During the year under review, the Board reviewed and amended the Management Board’s mandate, in light of the principles and recommended practices of King IV.
+During the year under review, the Board reviewed the Management Board’s mandate, in light of the principles and recommended practices of King IV.

 The Management Board currently comprises six members, being all three executive directors on the Board as well as Messrs Pieter Louw, Raymond Ndlovu and Pieter Uys.
 The CEO is the chairman of the Management Board.
 The Management Board meets on a monthly basis to ensure the proper execution of its responsibilities.
 The effectiveness of the Management Board is evaluated on an annual basis by way of a self-evaluation process and an evaluation by the Board.

 The Investment Committee is a subcommittee of the Board that is responsible for considering and approving new investments, the extension and disposal of existing investments, and to consider and make recommendations to the Board regarding all other investments falling outside its mandate, which mandate is available on Remgro’s website.
-During the year under review, the Board reviewed and amended the Investment Committee mandate, in light of the principles and recommended practices of King IV.
+During the year under review, the Board reviewed the Investment Committee mandate, in light of the principles and recommended practices of King IV.

 The Investment Committee comprises six members, being four non-executive directors as well as the CEO and CFO.
 The chairman of the Board is the chairman of the Investment Committee.
 The Investment Committee meets on an ad hoc basis.
 The effectiveness of the Investment Committee is evaluated on an annual basis by way of a self-evaluation process and an evaluation by the Board.